tlverse/delayed/README.md

 What's `delayed`?
 -----------------

 `delayed` is an R package that provides a framework for parallelizing dependent tasks in an efficient manner.
 It brings to R a subset of the functionality implemented in Python's [Dask library](https://dask.pydata.org/en/latest/).
-For more information, consider consulting the [package vignette](https://github.com/jeremyrcoyle/delayed/blob/master/vignettes/delayed.Rmd).
+For details on how best to use `delayed`, please consult the package [documentation](https://nhejazi.github.io/delayed/) and [vignette](https://nhejazi.github.io/delayed/articles/delayed.html) online, or do so from within [R](https://www.r-project.org/).

 ------------------------------------------------------------------------